Amin-MAG/My-Notes/Linux/LPIC-1.md

 ### umask

 the `umask` is responsible for setting permission for new files.
 The mechanism is that 666 minus `umask` number will be the default permission.

+# 104 - 6

+## Create and change hard and symbolic links

+The hard link points to the file on the disk, but the Soft link point to the file itself.
+Removing the file hard link works properly.

 # Resources

 - [Linux1st](https://linux1st.com/)